hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   (Optional)
   A multiplier applied to the group's maximum servicing capacity (based on UTILIZATION, RATE or CONNECTION).
+  Default value is 1, which means the group will serve up to 100% of its configured capacity (depending on balancingMode).
   A setting of 0 means the group is completely drained, offering 0% of its available Capacity.
 Valid range is [0.0,1.0].